-- you are allergic to carbasalate calcium or any other ingredient in this medicine;
+- You are allergic to carbasalate calcium or any other ingredient in this medicine, or to NSAIDs;

-- you have asthma or if this medicine has triggered an asthma attack before;
+- You have asthma or if this medicine has triggered an asthma attack in you before;

-- you have a history of gastrointestinal inflammation or bleeding;
+- You are prone to bleeding easily, or have a history of gastrointestinal inflammation or bleeding;

-- you are taking certain medicines (the doctor will have a list of medicines that you should avoid mixing Ascal with);
+- You are taking certain other medicines (the doctor will have a list of medicines that you should avoid mixing Ascal with);

 Ascal may interact with other medicines.
 See the package leaflet for a complete list of contraindications, interactions and warnings.